 Fermanagh and Omagh District Council in association with Rural Community Network and NI Screen present an online talk by renowned historian Dr Eamon Phoenix that will examine the key historical events in Ireland in the years 1918 – 1922.
 The talk will include unseen footage of key events including the treaty negotiations and will have particular emphasis on the local angle and personalities in the Fermanagh and Omagh District Council area.
 The talk will be followed with a question and answer session.

-This event will help promote good relations because it examines the differing perspectives on the legacy of the past.
-It will help participants to have a better understanding of the past and help them to move on to a shared future based on mutual respect.
+This event helps promote good relations because it examines the differing perspectives on the legacy of the past.
+It helps participants gain a better understanding of the past and help them to move on to a shared future based on mutual respect.

-Attendees from different backgrounds will have an opportunity to discuss and reflect on the subject matter in small groups.
-In a plenary sessions Dr. McMaster will respond to questions and comments and provide clarifications.
+Attendees from different backgrounds had an opportunity to discuss and reflect on the subject matter in small groups.
+In a plenary sessions Dr. McMaster responded to questions and comments and provide clarifications.